Thermosphere

 The thermosphere is the layer in the Earth's atmosphere directly above the mesosphere and below the exosphere.
-Within this layer of the atmosphere, ultraviolet radiation causes photoionization/photodissociation of molecules, creating ions; the thermosphere thus constitutes the larger part of the ionosphere.
+Within this layer of the atmosphere, ultraviolet radiation causes photoionization/photodissociation of molecules, creating ions; the bulk of the ionosphere thus exists within the thermosphere.
 Taking its name from the Greek θερμός (pronounced thermos) meaning heat, the thermosphere begins at about 80 km (50 mi) above sea level.
 At these high altitudes, the residual atmospheric gases sort into strata according to molecular mass (see turbosphere).
 Thermospheric temperatures increase with altitude due to absorption of highly energetic solar radiation.
 Temperatures are highly dependent on solar activity, and can rise to 2000 C or more.
 Radiation causes the atmospheric particles in this layer to become electrically charged, enabling radio waves to be refracted and thus be received beyond the horizon.
-In the exosphere, beginning at about 600 km (375 mi) above sea level, the atmosphere turns into space, although, by the judging criteria set for the definition of the Kármán line (100 km), most of the thermosphere is part of space.
+In the exosphere, beginning at about 600 km (375 mi) above sea level, the atmosphere turns into outer space, although, by the judging criteria set for the definition of the Kármán line (100 km), most of the thermosphere is part of outer space.
 The border between the thermosphere and exosphere is known as the thermopause.

 The highly attenuated gas in this layer can reach 2500 C. Despite the high temperature, an observer or object will experience low temperatures in the thermosphere, because the extremely low density of the gas (practically a hard vacuum) is insufficient for the molecules to conduct heat.
 A normal thermometer will read significantly below 0 C, at least at night, because the energy lost by thermal radiation would exceed the energy acquired from the atmospheric gas by direct contact.
 In the anacoustic zone above 160 km, the density is so low that molecular interactions are too infrequent to permit the transmission of sound.

 The dynamics of the thermosphere are dominated by atmospheric tides, which are driven predominantly by diurnal heating.
 Atmospheric waves dissipate above this level because of collisions between the neutral gas and the ionospheric plasma.

 The thermosphere is uninhabited with the exception of the International Space Station, which orbits the Earth within the middle of the thermosphere between 408 and 410 km and the Tiangong space station, which orbits between 340 and 450 km.